How to set up Google Ad Manager as part of the TCFv2 framework

 Once the tag is in place, you can monitor errors from Google Ad Manager.
 You can also read more about troubleshooting Google Ad Manager in the TCFv2.

-Didomi integration (obsolete)
+Didomi integration (Deprecated)

 Publishers will be able to continue to use Google Ad technology partners that are not on the TCF Global Vendor List (GVL) since Google supports them through Additional Consent mode.
 Additional consent mode is automatically enabled when the Google Advertising Products vendor is enabled in the Console.